tr00per/haskell-101/README.md

 # Functional thinking

 Yet another introduction to Haskell and functional programming.
+95% in Polish.

 ### Inspirations